-Any fan of action sports, whether it’s football or air racing, knows that the greatest moves and memorable moments are not in the huddle (reflective) but during time-critical (reflexive *1) action.
+Any fan of action sports, whether it’s football or air racing, knows that the greatest moves and memorable moments are not in the huddle (reflective) but during time-critical (reflexive *1) immediate action.
 These “snapshot moments” are automatically deployed (but previously trained) skills that occur in a few microseconds.
-The reflective, thoughtful mind is not even in gear.
-We certainly should make plans (prebrief) on the sidelines or in the huddle, but the amazing moments come when the surprise blitz occurs and we must respond reflexively.
-This is true for pilots as well as in sports.
+The reflective, thoughtful mind is slower and not even in gear.
+We certainly always should make plans (prebrief) on the sidelines or in the huddle, but the amazing moments come when the surprise blitz occurs and we must respond reflexively.
+This is especially true in “high-consequence sports” like aviation.

 Our action timeline for pilot decisions varies considerably depending on the challenge of the day.
 In most operations, we have time to research, plan, and adapt a fairly predictable flight.
 And most challenges we face allow time to consider and decide a plan of action.
 But there are definitely moments in flying that require immediate, reflexive action that must be both appropriate and accurate to assure safety.
 These challenges require confidence and an appropriate “automatic” trained response.

-In aviation the times that require “reflexive action” are usually during take-off and landing or when “surprises” like loss of control inflight occur.
+In aviation, the times that require “reflexive action” are usually during take-off and landing or when “surprises” like loss of control inflight occur.
 These are time-critical and the brain circuit at work here is not the reflective (language) part, but the embedded, trained reflexive part.
 Not surprisingly, this is also where most accidents happen.
 (We spend only 5% of our time in the pattern, but 60-70% of accidents occur here.)
 Similarly, startle and loss of control require immediate and appropriate reactions, but this is the primary cause of fatal accidents.
 In both areas, drill and repetition practice is required to build the necessary basic skills for “immediate action” responses and safety.
-Without this practice, we are stepping up to the plate for a fastball and complacently capable of only a slow pitch game.
+Without this practice, we are stepping up to the plate for a fastball and only only prepared for a slow pitch game.

 Many researchers talk about “cognitive unavailability” when analyzing LOC-I or landing accidents.
 But cognitive (reflective) brain function is not involved here at all.
 During time-critical reactions, especially with “startle incapacitation“, it is the “reflexive,” immediate action brain circuits that must respond appropriately to save us.
 These deeply-trained “reflexes” are either honed sharp from appropriate and recent practice, or we fail and crash (see “startle response“)